moumc/aitd-address-codec/README.md

 ### encodeNodePublic(bytes: Buffer): string

-Encode bytes to the XRP Ledger "node public key" format (base58).
+Encode bytes to the AITD Ledger "node public key" format (base58).

-This is useful for rippled validators.
+This is useful for aitdd validators.

 ### decodeNodePublic(base58string: string): Buffer

-Decode an XRP Ledger "node public key" (in base58 format) into its raw bytes.
+Decode an AITD Ledger "node public key" (in base58 format) into its raw bytes.

 ### encodeAccountPublic(bytes: Buffer): string